-- (1) The relevant District Commander will approve use of a helicopter for any other policing related missions and notify the Inspector Marine & Rescue services.
-The District Commander will notify the Assistant Commissioner (Operations) in due course. - (2) Where multiple or conflicting requests for the use of a helicopter occur, activation priority will be managed by the Inspector Marine & Rescue Services.
+- (1) The relevant District Commander will approve the use of a helicopter for any other policing related mission.
+In circumstances where the relevant District Commander is not readily available and there is; - (a) Obvious and immediate danger to human life; or - (b) A need for time critical response to prevent or detect serious crime approval may be granted by an Inspector of police.
+The authorising Inspector is to notify the relevant District Commander as soon as practicable after giving such approval.
+The relevant District Commander will notify the Assistant Commissioner (Operations) in due course.

+- (2) Where multiple or conflicting requests for the use of a helicopter occur, activation priority will be managed by the Inspector Marine & Rescue Services - (3) Applications for helicopter support to police operations that do not conform to the conditions set out above at sections (1)(a) and (b) should be made using application form "Request for Helicopter Support Planned Police Operations".
+Authorisation is required from the affected District Commander.